rodevio/simpleHomepage/README.md

-This is a simple Homepage created with React.
+This is my simple Homepage created with React on rodevio.com.